anyuzx/HIPPS-DIMES/README.md

   `input_type == cmap` and `input_format == cooler`
 - `--not-normalize`: Turn off the auto normalization of the contact map.
 Only effective when `input_type == cmap`
-- `--enforece-nonnegative-connectivity-matrix`: Constrain all the "spring constants" to be nonnegative
+- `--enforce-nonnegative-connectivity-matrix`: Constrain all the "spring constants" to be nonnegative

 ### Tips for using this program